Odo: Depth-Guided Diffusion for Identity-Preserving Body Reshaping: Method

-For inference on in-the-wild images without ground-truth SMPL depth maps, we use a mapping between semantic attributes and SMPL $\boldsymbol{\beta}$ shape parameters~\cite{Gralnik_2023_ICCV}.
+For inference on in-the-wild images without target SMPL depth maps, we use a mapping between semantic attributes and SMPL $\boldsymbol{\beta}$ shape parameters~\cite{Gralnik_2023_ICCV}.
 This mapping enables modification of semantic attributes like weight, height, and body size to control the SMPL $\boldsymbol{\beta}$ shape parameters.
 Adjusting these parameters modifies the depth map, ensuring the generated output image aligns with the desired body shape.
-We show this interface in~\cref{fig:interface}.